Comparing the influence of Atlantic Multidecadal Variability and spring soil moisture on European summer heat waves: Influence of the Atlantic Multidecadal Variability and spring soil moisture on heat waves with return times of a few years

-Regarding the influence of the soil moisture, the models present less consistent results.
-On the one hand, CNRM and IPSL show a positive response over Southern Europe which is mostly comprised between 1 and 3 heat wave days per year, and up to 4 heat wave days in some locations.
-In these two models the influence of soil moisture is thus slightly larger than the one of the AMV but still of comparable amplitude.
-On the other hand, EC-Earth simulates a much more extended and much larger positive influence of the soil moisture.
-The region of positive difference covers almost all Europe as well as Northern Africa with differences that range from 3 to 6 heat wave days per year over Spain, Italy and Southern Central Europe.
-In this model the soil moisture has a much stronger influence than the AMV.
+Regarding the influence of soil moisture, the models present less consistent results.
+On one hand, CNRM and IPSL show a positive response over Southern Europe, mostly ranging between 1 and 3 heat wave days per year, with some locations reaching up to 4 heat wave days per year.
+In these two models, the influence of soil moisture extends further north than the one of the AMV and is slightly larger but of comparable amplitude.
+On the other hand, EC-Earth simulates a much more extended and much larger positive influence of spring soil moisture deficit.
+The region of positive difference covers almost all of Europe as well as Northern Africa, with differences ranging from 3 to 6 heat wave days per year over Spain, Italy, and Southern Central Europe.
+In this model, spring soil moisture has thus a much stronger influence than the AMV.
 Once again, regions where the differences are between -1 and +1 heat wave day per year do not pass the significance test.

-\paragraph{Discrepancy between EC-Earth and the two other models.} EC-Earth presents a drastically stronger response to spring soil moisture deficit that is both more extended and stronger than in the other two models.
-This stronger response is associated to strong positive Zg500 anomaly and reduced precipitation over Central Europe (not shown).
-In order to further investigate the cause of this discrepancy, we show on \cref{fig:correlation-mrso} the auto-correlation function of the monthly averaged soil moisture averaged over Southern Europe (10°W-30°E,35°N-46°N).
+\paragraph{Discrepancy between EC-Earth and the two other models.} EC-Earth presents a response to spring soil moisture deficit that is both more extended and stronger than in the other two models.
+This stronger response is associated with a strong positive Zg500 anomaly and reduced precipitation over Central Europe (not shown).
+In order to further investigate the cause of this discrepancy, we show in \cref{fig:correlation-mrso} the auto-correlation function of the monthly averaged soil moisture averaged over Southern Europe (10°W-30°E,35°N-46°N).

-In IPSL and CNRM, the auto-correlation decays almost nearly from 1 for the May-May correlation to about 0.5 for May-August.
-On the other hand, in EC-Earth the correlation levels out for the three summer months and is nearly constant at about 0.9.